 Dr. Kenneth Manges is a Forensic Psychologist and vocational expert who offers consultation and comprehensive evaluations.
 His analyses have been recognized for their clarity and scientific rigor.
 He offers reasonably certain opinions about the psychological impact of physical injury or emotional trauma as they affect earning capacity and the impact of loss on future work and quality of life.
 Well regarded in the litigation arena, he is a trusted and respected authority and offers evaluations that have been consistently upheld in both state and federal courts.
 Call Dr. Manges at 513-784-1333 or send him an email at email@example.com.

 Earning capacity loss is not a simple calculation.
 Economic damages or the ability to earn an income are a focus of attention when a person has become injured, disabled, or killed.
 Earnings and economic viability are also a focus of attention in spousal support matters.

 The Magnitude of Earnings Capacity Loss

-The difference in what a person might have made over the course of his or her lifetime absent severe injury or wrongful death can be astronomical.
+The difference in what a person might have made over the course of his or her lifetime absent severe injury or wrongful death can be considerable.
 While a surgeon completing residency may not be earning a high salary at the time of sustaining a traumatic brain injury, the surgeon’s expected income may have increased multiple times in a short time period.
 Additionally, a surgeon in Houston or Dallas may have a different earning capacity than one in a small rural town in Illinois.

 As an earnings capacity loss expert, Dr. Manges’ role is to consult with legal counsel to learn as much as possible about the educational and current job of the victim, and to provide a comprehensive opinion, based on actuarial, statistical, vocational, and other information, about the earning capacity loss likely to be suffered by the victim following the injury or death.